'Decatur is back': Business expo returns, foreshadows state's Phase 5 reopening

 DECATUR — As she cut the ribbon opening the annual Decatur Regional Chamber of Commerce Business Expo Thursday morning, Mayor Julie Moore Wolfe summed up the feeling in the room in three words: "Decatur is back."

-The optimism was palpable as the annual event, which included a showcase of more than 60 local businesses and vendors, a VIP party Wednesday evening and Moore Wolfe's State of the City address Thursday morning, took place on the eve of the Illinois' Phase 5 reopening.
+The optimism was palpable as the annual event, which included a showcase of more than 60 local businesses and vendors, a VIP Party on Wednesday evening and Moore Wolfe's State of the City address Thursday morning, took place on the eve of the Illinois' Phase 5 reopening.

 Starting Friday, all state businesses, large-scale events, conventions, amusement parks and seated venues will be able to operate at full capacity for the first time since the onset of the COVID-19 pandemic in March 2020.